samupino/bestmessina-website/README.md

 # Website

-This is the BEST Messina website.
+This is the repository for the BEST Messina website.
 It is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

+A repository is a folder containing files.
+This folder is hosted on GitHub (it's like a Google Drive, but mainly used for code).
+You can do the following things with a repository:

+- Open and read the files it contains.
+- Modify the files.
+- Clone the repository, that means to download a copy of the entire folder on your computer.
+This will let you make modifications in your computer and then upload (we commonly say "push") them here on GitHub so that everybody can see them.

 ## How to contribute